thatvirdiguy/thatvirdiguy.github.io/_posts/2022-03-27-hack-the-box:-poison.md

 Nmap done: 1 IP address (1 host up) scanned in 473.34 seconds
 ```

 —that told me we've got port 22 (SSH) and port 80 (HTTP) to work with.
-I didn't think SSH would be open to all, so it was time to hit that IP address on my browser.
+I didn't think SSH would be open to all, so I decided to check out that HTTP.

 ![Alt text](/images/poison/2022-03-27-hack-the-box-poison-02.JPG "Welcome screen")

 It was now time to try out all the files mentioned there.
-The most intersting of them was `listfiles.php`, which got me the following:
+The most interesting of them was `listfiles.php`, which got me the following:

 ![Alt text](/images/poison/2022-03-27-hack-the-box-poison-03.JPG "File list result")